Codeakkiraj/OIBSIB/README.md

 # OIBSIB
 This is a virtual Internship program of Oasis Infobyte .
 Where we have assigned the project.
-# Oasis Infobyte Data Science Internship May june 2024
+# Oasis Infobyte Data Science Internship  june 2024
-### Welcome to my repository for the OIBSIP May 2023 internship!
+### Welcome to my repository for the OIBSIP june 2024 internship!
 This repository is a collection of my work and projects completed during the internship.
 ## Table of Contents :
 #### 1.About the Internship
 #### 2. Tools and Technologies Used